mez/carnd/P4_advance_lane_finding/writeup/write_up.md

 The code for this is located in the `main.py` file in the `pipeline()` method located in lines 184-194 and 217.

-First, adjust the points of the found lane lines to account for meters per pixel in both X and Y. Next I take those adjusted points and fit a polynomial with `np.polyfit()`.
+First, I adjust the points of the found lane lines to account for meters per pixel for both X and Y. Next, I take those adjusted points and fit a polynomial with `np.polyfit()`.
+Finally I use the radius of curvature equation described in the lectures.
 Snippet of the code is below:

 ```